lene-annette/messenger/README.md

 - PUT: /messageservice/messages, updates a message, consumes a message as XML and returns it if created successfully
 - DELETE: /messageservice/messages/:messageid, deletes the message with the given id if it exists

 First time running the project creates a .dat file in which it stores data.

+It is recommended to try this project and its endpoints in a tool like Postman, since unfortunately there is no UI yet.

 Note that this project does not yet have incremention of id (so if you try to create a message with id 1, and this already exists an error will occur), or any sort of user-system or user check, so everyone can update and delete all messages.